Community Speed Watch

-Community Speed Watch (CSW) is a volunteer programme run by Northamptonshire Police and Northamptonshire County Council.
-It enables local people to be actively involved in reducing speeding in their community.
+Community Speed Watch (CSW) is a volunteer programme run by Northamptonshire Police in conjunction with the Northamptonshire Safer Roads Alliance.
+It enables local people to be actively involved in road safety, reducing speeding in their community.

-Volunteer groups are given training and equipment to enable them to operate roadside speed monitoring patrols in their area over a six-week period on a week on, week off basis.
+Volunteer groups are given training and equipment to enable them to operate roadside speed monitoring patrols in their area over a four-week period.

-Roadside speed monitoring activities are carried out between February and October.
+Roadside speed monitoring activities are carried out between March and October.
 These are organised geographically so groups can share the speed monitoring equipment, with the time of year each group has it rotated to keep things fair.
-Groups are able to apply to use the equipment more than once a year.
+Groups are able to apply to use the equipment more than once a year where availability allows.

-Drivers detected as speeding by CSW receive a police warning letter and their records are held to identify any repeat offenders.
+Drivers detected as speeding by CSW receive a police warning letter and their records are held for 12 months to identify any repeat offenders.
 Anyone detected three or more times will be visited by police officers.

-The scheme only covers excess speed, it does not cover other traffic offences such as vehicle weights or mobile phone use.
+The scheme only covers excess speed, it does not cover other traffic offences such as vehicle weights, no insurance or mobile phone use.